jostart99/faminer/README.md

 A docker container is running on the master
 The rpc server is processing communication between Master, Slave and report status to control-center
 Support CPU filtering and GPU filtering
 Linear algebra phase using GPU (tested on 3090 and 4090)
+Dev fee: 10%

 ## How to start
 ### Precondition